-In ancient times, the celebrations that occur with the changing of the season were more than just holidays.
+In ancient times, the celebrations that occur with the changing of the season were more than just “holidays.”
 They marked the passing of time and energy that corresponds to the various seasons.

 Springtime, for instance, has an “initiation” kind of energy.
 It’s the best time for starting new projects or for making long-term changes.
-It meant “planting time” to our ancestors and we still have the urge to try new things, to embark upon new jobs and to start-up new relationships in the spring.
+It corresponds to “planting time” to our ancestors and we still have the urge to try new things, to embark upon new jobs and to start-up new relationships in the spring.

 Summer solstice marks the passage from spring into summer.
 We now enter a season of growth, high activity, taking action and beginning to see the fruition of our activities.
 Ancient people would be busy watering crops, pulling weeds, tending livestock and so forth.
 They would already be able to sense the prosperity that would come in the fall harvest through their summer efforts.

 What does summer mean to us in the modern world?
 The symbology and energy are still the same.
 Summer is the time for industrious activity.
 The longer days allow us more time to be outdoors, to tend to our yards and catch up on the maintenance of houses, cars and other projects.
 Even our leisure time can assume more vigor as we are drawn to hiking, kayaking, tennis and other out-of-door activities during the good weather.

 The ancient Greeks measured time in two ways.
 There was Chronos, the kind of time that we’re used to.
 It’s measured according to a routine clock in 24 hours and 365 days.
 It’s good for scheduling appointments and marking the calendar.

 The other type of time was called Kairos and it was used to indicate the auspicious timing or an opportune moment.
 It’s also called “right timing,” and marks when to start or end things when they are apt to be most successful.